microsoft/Code-Search/Java Migration/TFS_2018Update3.md

 If Elasticsearch is installed on the same server as TFS (local installation), use below command to locate ES folder.
 For remote search installations, locate the ES installation path and change the directory accordingly.
 ### Change directory:
-cd "C:\Program Files\Microsoft Team Foundation Server 15.0\Search\ES\elasticsearch-2.4.1\bin"
+cd "C:\Program Files\Microsoft Team Foundation Server 15.0\Search\ES\elasticsearch-5.4.1\bin"
 ### Start the service:
-execute "service.bat start"
+execute "elasticsearch-service.bat start"

 ## Step 6: Resume Search indexing
 Go to https://github.com/Microsoft/Code-Search and find the right folder based on the TFS version you are using.
 For TFS 2018 Update 3, go to https://github.com/Microsoft/Code-Search/tree/master/TFS_2018Update3.
 Execute the script ResumeSearchIndexing.ps1 with administrative privileges to resume indexing again.
 You will be prompted to enter: